databyricardo/End-to-End-SQL-Analytics-Project/README.md

 # SQL Data Analytics Project

-A comprehensive collection of SQL scripts for data exploration, analytics, and reporting.
-These scripts cover various analyses such as database exploration, measures and metrics, time-based trends, cumulative analytics, segmentation, and more.
+A curated collection of SQL scripts for data exploration, analysis, and reporting.
+This repository features queries covering a range of analytical themes—including database profiling, key metrics, time-series trends, cumulative analytics, segmentation, and more.
+Designed for data analysts and BI professionals, each script showcases best practices and provides a quick-start framework for working with relational databases.
-This repository contains SQL queries designed to help data analysts and BI professionals quickly explore, segment, and analyze data within a relational database.
-Each script focuses on a specific analytical theme and demonstrates best practices for SQL queries.

 ---